degski/Mado/README.md

     need to win, you're safe.
 The example titled 'Defended' in the previous section is an example of this kind of defense.

-    There are six spaces on the board where a stone will be safe even if you don't defend it.
+    There are six spaces on the Board where a stone will be safe even if you don't defend it.
 Your opponent can never place all six stones needed to surround a stone in one of these spaces: